avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The `validationID` for validators added through `ConvertSubnetToL1Tx` is defined as the SHA256 hash of the 36 bytes resulting from concatenating the 32 byte `subnetID` with the 4 byte `validatorIndex` (index in the `Validators` array within the transaction).

-Once this transaction is accepted, the P-Chain must be willing sign a `L1ConversionMessage` with a `subnetConversionID` corresponding to `SubnetConversionData` populated with the values from this transaction.
+Once this transaction is accepted, the P-Chain must be willing sign a `SubnetToL1ConversionMessage` with a `conversionID` corresponding to `ConversionData` populated with the values from this transaction.

 #### `RegisterL1ValidatorTx`

-After a `ConvertSubnetToL1Tx` has been accepted for a Subnet, new validators for the Subnet must be added by using a `RegisterL1ValidatorTx`.
+After a `ConvertSubnetToL1Tx` has been accepted, new validators must be added by using a `RegisterL1ValidatorTx`.
 The specification of this transaction is:

 ```golang
 type RegisterL1ValidatorTx struct {